-Figure 4.d-1S show soil types with the Soil Conservation Service (SCS) soil type, water bodies, and other natural features.
-Existing vegetation information within the Alternative 3 (Option C) Corridor and study buffer can be found in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A. Vegetation is shown on Figure Addendum-A3 in Appendix A.
+Figure 4.dS and Figure 4.daS show soil types with the Soil Conservation Service (SCS) soil type, water bodies, and other natural features within the Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor, respectively.
+Existing vegetation information within the Alternative 3 (Option C)

+Corridor and study buffer and within the Alternative I-25 Crossing Corridor can be found in the Addendum A to the Natural and Cultural Resources Assessment in Appendix A. Vegetation is shown on Figure Addendum-A5 and Figure Addendum-A6 in Appendix A.